section-engineering-education/engineering-education/articles/getting-started-with-aws-dynamodb/index.md

 Make sure you replace the values with your correct values.
 The user used in this exercise should have the role of `AmazonDynamoDBFullAccess`.
 Now you can run some commands such as create a table, delete table, among others.
 Follow [AWS DynamoDB CLI user guide](https://docs.aws.amazon.com/cli/latest/userguide/cli-services-dynamodb.html) for commands syntax.

-### DynamoDB data modelling
+### DynamoDB Data Modelling

-Data modeling is how an application stores data in a given database related to real-world entities.
+Data modeling is how an application stores data in a given database in relation to real-world entities.
 With NoSQL databases like DynamoDB, the modeling process is different from the one used in SQL or relational databases.
 Relational modeling focuses on reducing redundancy to make better use of storage.
 This is the reason why normalization is done.
 On the other hand, DynamoDB is optimized for computing power rather than storage.
 Designed for highly scalable applications and makes an excellent transactional database for online analytical processing(OLAP).
 There are no SQL queries.
 Queries are made only to indexed data making it very fast with a latency range of 1 to 9ms.
 Therefore, do not model DynamoDB with a relational data modeling perspective.

-#### Key points to note in DynamoDB data modelling
+#### Key Points to Note in DynamoDB Data Modelling

-- DynamoDB is schemaless.
+- DynamoDB is schema-less.
 Items with a different number of attributes can be on the same table.
 - Most applications require only one table.
 Too many tables increase the read and write capacity, consequently increasing the DynamoDB bill.
 - Data access patterns define the table design.
 - DynamoDB data modeling matters because of two main reasons:
-  - Access patterns: We need to design the tables in such a way that all the access patterns can be met.
+  1. Access patterns: We need to design the tables in such a way that all the access patterns can be met.
-  - Cost: A poorly modeled table may lead to very high bills.
-As you met the access patterns, it is essential to note that DynamoDB is charged based on the database read capacity and write capacity.
+  2. Cost: A poorly modeled table may lead to very high bills.
+As you meet the access patterns, it is essential to note that DynamoDB is charged based on the database read capacity and write capacity.

 #### Scenario
 In a company, some devices need to be monitored.
 Monitoring needs to be automated.
 Five temperature sensors are attached to each device to record temperatures at 10 minutes intervals.
 The recorded data is then sent to the cloud for analysis.
 Each device has a unique serial number.
 Model a DynamoDB database that will be used to store the data.

 **Step 1: Identify entities**